kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 > Single database; all clients share the same tables; each client has a `tenant_id`; queries the database as per an API request by `WHERE tenant_id = $ID`.

-So don't worry&mdash;If you know basic SQL, you should have a clear picture on the steps required to implement this.
+So don't worry&mdash;If you know basic SQL(again indicating the importance of mastering the basics in anything you do!), you should have a clear picture on the steps required to implement this.

 Here are three instrumental resources about 'multi-tenancy' I bookmarked before: